Tharuzha/CustomTooling-Automation/TestSuites/CustomerManagement.md

 ### Priority TC 024 : High

+**MUST FOLLOW EXACT TEST STEPS:**

+- Execute each test case using the EXACT data specified in the test steps
+- DO NOT use generic or assumed data

 - Navigate to the customers page
 - Verify the customers table is displayed with existing customers
 - Select a customer to edit:
-  - Locate an existing customer in the table (e.g., "Test Automation Customer Ltd")
+  - Locate an existing customer in the table (e.g., "Test Automation Tharusha")
   - Click on the actions menu (three dots) for the selected customer
   - Click on "Edit" or equivalent action from the dropdown menu
 - Verify the "Edit Customer" page is loaded: